 The administrator needs to delete the user mailbox when it is old, not-in-use or occupying unnecessary storage space.
 Deleting that mailbox is a wise decision only if you do not need its content in future.
 But exporting that mailbox from the Exchange Online to another secure location can be followed to access its content whenever required.
 This will save the storage space also, reduces the traffic and keep data availability whenever required.
 The destination file format should be portable, easily accessible and can contain Exchange Online mailboxes data effectively.

-For Office 365 or Exchange Online data backup, we suggest you one of our efficient and most used software, Office 365 Backup to PST tool.
+For Office 365 or Exchange Online data backup, we suggest you one of our efficient and most used software, Office 365 Backup tool.
 It allows taking backup of the required Office 365 user mailboxes data and saving it to the Outlook database file, PST format.
 In this way, data is saved at a secured PST location, which you can access anytime in your Outlook application.
 The tool widely supports all Office 365 plans and subscriptions that are compatible with all Outlook versions.